Commercialization

-Commercialisation or commercialization is the process of introducing a new product or production method into commerce—making it available on the market.
+Commercialization or commercialisation is the process of introducing a new product, service or production method into commerce—making it available on the market.
 The term often connotes especially entry into the mass market (as opposed to entry into earlier niche markets), but it also includes a move from the laboratory into (even limited) commerce.
-Many technologies begin in a research and development laboratory or in an inventor's workshop and may not be practical for commercial use in their infancy (as prototypes).
+Many technologies begin in a research and development laboratory or an inventor's workshop and may not be practical for commercial use in their infancy (as prototypes).
 The "development" segment of the "research and development" spectrum requires time and money as systems are engineered with a view to making the product or method a paying commercial proposition.

 The product launch of a new product is the final stage of new product development – at this point advertising, sales promotion, and other marketing efforts encourage commercial adoption of the product or method.
 Beyond commercialization (in which technologies enter the business world) can lie consumerization (in which they become consumer goods, as for example when computers went from the laboratory to the enterprise and then to the home, pocket, or body).

 Process

-Commercialization is often confused with sales, marketing, or business development.
-The commercialization process has three key aspects:
+Commercialization is sometimes confused with sales, marketing, or business development; however it integrates elements of each while extending beyond them—ranging from identifying commercializable opportunities to achieving long-term commercial success.

+The commercialization process has three key features: